-This afternoon tour and reception will take place on Sunday, September 15 at 1:00 pm, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
+This afternoon tour will take place on Saturday, April 17, 2021 at 11:00 am, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
 Free parking is located in the lot across the street from the Gatehouse.